Human rights in Pakistan: Provincial inequality

-Miscarriage of Justice
+Weakness of Justice System

 Security forces routinely violate human rights in the course of counter-terrorism operations in Balochistan and elsewhere.
 Suspects are frequently detained without charge and or convicted without a fair trial.
 Thousands of people rounded up as suspected terrorists continue to languish in illegal military detention without being produced in court or prosecuted.
 The army continues to deny independent monitors, lawyers, relatives, or humanitarian agencies access to the prisoners.

 The 1997 Anti-Terrorism Act, which established Anti Terrorism Court, and subsequent anti-terrorist legislation, has arisen concerns about the protection of fundamental rights.

-Muslim groups have persecuted non-Muslims and used some laws as the legal basis for doing so.
+Extremist groups have persecuted non-Muslims and used some laws as the legal basis for doing so.
 The Blasphemy law, for example, allows life imprisonment or the death penalty for contravening Islamic principles, but the legislation was passed in October 2004 to attempt to counter misuse of the law.

-Provisions of the Islamic Qisas and Diyat laws allow the murder victim's nearest relative or Wali (ولي) (legal guardian) to if the court approves, take the life of the killer or to agree to financial compensation paid to the heirs of the victim.
+Provisions of the Islamic Qisas and Diyat laws allow the murder victim's nearest relative or Wali (ولي) (legal guardian) to, if the court approves, take the life of the killer or to agree to financial compensation paid to the heirs of the victim.